Three More Rain Barrels

 The Dry Season

 We put the rain barrel system in place during the dry season.
 This allowed us to test for leaks without being surprised by too much rainfall.
-Dean purchased a pump to transfer rainwater from the old barrels and back again.
+Dean was going to purchase a pump to transfer rainwater from the old barrels and back again.

 Instead of spending about $80 for a pump with its own motor, he spent $7 for a drill pump that uses the motor of an electric hand drill to power the pump.
 To create the hookup to the barrel to be emptied, Dean custom-made a short hose with female connectors on each end.
 Soon all the water from the old barrels, which were relatively full from a half inch of rain the previous week, was pumped into the new barrels.